-(Inst titution) I, as Chief Procurement Officer/Direct name and signature appear below as a Rules.
-I certify that this individual Procedural Rules.
-Buyer for the institution in accordance with §133 -30-7.2, of the Commiss ion's Procedural This individual shall have full authori "X" in the boxes below to indicate au Purchase and acquisition of materials, supplies, equipment, printing a and services up to an nd including Receiving materials, suppli es, equipment, printing an d services.
-Inventory management for materials, supplies and eq uipment Disposal of obsolete or sur olus materials, supplies an d equipment.
-Name of Buyer (please print or typ e) Signature of Buyer Name of Chief Procuremen (please print or typ Signature of CPO Originals to be filed with: Executive Vice Chancel WV State Auditor's Of WV Attorney General's VVHEPC)
+(Institution)

+I, as Chief Procurement Officer/Director of Procurement for the institution named above, hereby designate the individual whose name and signature appear below as a Buyer for the institution in accordance with §133-30-7.2, of the Commission's Procedural Rules.
+I certify that this individual meets the requirements for a Buyer as contained in §133-30-11.1.a of the Commission's Procedural Rules.

+This individual shall have full authority to act as the designee of the Chief Procurement officer for the following matters (place an "X" in the boxes below to indicate authority granted).
+This designation shall continue until rescinded or superseded in writing.

+Purchase and acquisition of materials, supplies, equipment, printing and services up to and including

+Receiving materials, supplies, equipment, printing and services.
+Inventory management for materials, supplies and equipment

+Disposal of obsolete or surplus materials, supplies and equipment.

+Other Limitations of Authority.
+The individual designated as a Buyer shall not have authority to act as the designee of the Chief Procurement Officer in the following matters: (if there are no other limitations, write "None")

+Name of Buyer (please print or type)

+Signature of Buyer

+Name of Chief Procurement Officer (CPO) (please print or type)

+Signature of CPO

+Originals to be filed with: Executive Vice Chancellor for Administration (WVHEPC) WV State Auditor's Office WV Attorney General's Office